DanDigits/DanDigits/README.md

+Hey, I’m Daniel!

-Hi, I’m Daniel, I’m interested in Computer Science, in all regards except where intensely mathematical.
+I’m interested in Computer Science, in all regards except where intensely mathematical.
 Here you'll find my various projects, though admittedly I dont use github often.
 Hopefully that changes in the future!

 <!---
 DanDigits/DanDigits is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.